ogmkp/netflix-4K-DDplus/README.md

 1, All languages (audio and sub,if any)
 2, Automatically select best bitrate available
 3, Automatically Skip intro and more
+4, Skip Household Verification
-4, Use prk config for avc
+5, Use prk config for avc
-5, Adjust the subtitle font for the new version
+6, Adjust the subtitle font for the new version
 　　Use the old style for some subtitles:
 　　　ro zh-Hans zh-Hant ko vi ar he hi th en es